baekka1/lsdp-final-project/README.md

 While hash functions approximate randomness, they lack the full independence assumptions required by the original theoretical analysis.
 As a result, the 3-approximation guarantee for the randomized PIVOT algorithm from *Blelloch, Fineman & Shun (2012)* no longer formally applies to our implementation.

 Our local search modification also changes the theoretical approximation guarantees.
 Standard LS can converge to a local optimum with a (2+ε)-approximation, assuming optimal move selection.
 Our LS variant restricts candidate moves to a priority-based independent set (to enable parallelization), so we sacrifice this approximation bound.
-However, our local search remains monotonic: each LS iteration does not increase the cost and in practice, we observe significant cost reduction in early iterations, with diminishing returns over time.
+However, our local search remains monotonic: each LS iteration does not increase the cost.
+In practice, we observe significant cost reduction in early iterations, with diminishing returns over time.

 ## Misc.
-The code provided contains all our of approaches, including with the original permuation and InnerLocalSearch attempts.
+The code provided contains all our of approaches, including the original permuation and InnerLocalSearch attempts.
 The `log_100_main.scala` file is the one used for the `log_normal_100.csv` file.